adambard/learnxinyminutes-docs/directx9.html.markdown

 // ...
 ```
 ## Transformations
-Before we can use the vertex buffer to draw our primitives, we first need to set up the matricies.
+Before we can use the vertex buffer to draw our primitives, we first need to set up the matrices.
 ```cpp
 // Lets create a new funtions for the matrix transformations. bool SetupTransform() {